Seplat seals the deal to take over ExxonMobil’s shallow water assets in Nigeria

 Dr. Bryant (ABC) Orjiako, Chairman of Seplat Energy, remarked: “As a significantly larger business, with a stronger resource base and greatly enhanced capabilities, we will be better positioned to provide sustainable energy solutions that drive growth and profitability for the benefit of all our stakeholders, particularly our host communities and the wider Nigerian economy.”

-The company confirmed that the transaction is subject to customary closing conditions for a transaction of this nature, including Ministerial Consent and regulatory approvals from the Nigerian Upstream Petroleum Regulatory Commission and the Nigerian Federal Competition and Consumer Protection Commission.
+The company confirms that the transaction is subject to customary closing conditions for a transaction of this nature, including Ministerial Consent and regulatory approvals from the Nigerian Upstream Petroleum Regulatory Commission and the Nigerian Federal Competition and Consumer Protection Commission.

 Under the Sale and Purchase Agreement (SPA), the firm will pay a deposit of $128 million, which will be applied towards the purchase price on closing, although, if the transaction does not proceed, the deposit will be repaid to Seplat.
 The transaction is expected to close in the second half of 2022.